synopkg/git-commit/README.md

 That is it.
 Now when you push to any branch in your repo — all NEW commits are being improved by your never-tired AI.

-Make sure you exclude public collaboration branches (`main`, `dev`, `etc`) in `branches-ignore`, so OpenCommit does not rebase commits there while improving the messages.
+Make sure you exclude public collaboration branches (`main`, `dev`, `etc`) in `branches-ignore`, so Git-Commit does not rebase commits there while improving the messages.

 Interactive rebase (`rebase -i`) changes commits' SHA, so the commit history in remote becomes different from your local branch history.
 This is okay if you work on the branch alone, but may be inconvenient for other collaborators.